SDP-Group15/Group15SDP/README.md

 py -3 -m venv .venv
 ```

-Activate the environment from within the `Group15SDP-main` directory, by typing the following command:
+Activate the environment from within the `Group15SDP-main` directory by typing the following command:

 MacOS or Ubuntu
 ```sh